-During the first half of 2015, we recognized net charges of \$15 million, including \$16 million of charges to write down or divest of certain assets in our recycling operations and a \$5 million impairment of a landfill in our Western Canada Area due to revised post-closure cost estimates.
+During the nine months ended September 30, 2015, we recognized net charges of \$17 million, including \$18 million of charges to write down or divest of certain assets in our recycling operations and a \$5 million impairment of a landfill in our Western Canada Area due to revised post-closure cost estimates.
 Partially offsetting these charges was a \$6 million gain on the sale of an oil and gas producing property in the second quarter of 2015.

-During the first half of 2014, we recognized net charges of \$37 million, primarily related to a \$25 million loss on the divestiture of our Puerto Rico operations and certain other collection and landfill assets as discussed further in Note 9 and a \$12 million impairment charge due to the decision to close a waste processing facility.
+During the nine months ended September 30, 2014, we recognized net charges of \$21 million primarily related to a \$25 million loss on the divestiture of our Puerto Rico operations and certain other collection and landfill assets as discussed further in Note 9 and a \$12 million impairment charge due to the decision to close a waste processing facility; partially offset by net gains of \$16 million during the third quarter of 2014, primarily attributable to gains on the sale of certain landfill and collection operations in our Eastern Canada Area.